keenan218/cop-react-components/README.md

 It correctly bundles React components in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your components is ready to be deployed!
+Your components are ready to be deployed!

 See the section about [compile](https://babeljs.io/setup#installation) for more information.